 High-quality product photos are one of the most effective and efficient ways of providing that information.
 360-degree product photos are particularly effective because they can show your product from different angles, including the top and bottom (when you create a 360º image on multiple planes or use software to generate fully rotatable images).

 It’s important to note, though, that 360-degree images don’t offer any context for your product.
-For this, you’ll need to include lifestyle images, which let you establish scale and create a narrative around how, when, where, and why customers should use your products.
+For this, you’ll need to go beyond a standard white background and include lifestyle images, which let you establish scale and create a narrative around how, when, where, and why customers should use your products.

 Wondering if you should use 360º images?
 Here's your cheat sheet:

 Conversion Rates & 360º Images

 At first glance, the data around 360º images is pretty stunning: